 - Security - IAM and security best practices

-- Infrastructure & Operations - CloudFormation, monitoring, and cost optimization
+- Infrastructure as Code - CloudFormation, monitoring, and cost optimization

 - Kubernetes on AWS - Container orchestration with EKS